rexrainbow/phaser3-rex-notes/plugins/firebase/onlineuserlist/data-structure.md

 ```
 <joinAt>
-    ID - The id of the user.
+    userID - The id of the user.
-    name - The name of the user.
+    userName - The name of the user.
 ```